RayWhit/SQL_Performance/Readme.md

 new questions
-    what to do with cockroach - show container multi cluster Yuga & Roach DBs or just single what does frontend do -
+    what to do with cockroach - show container? - test UG - kavic multi cluster Yuga & Roach DBs or just single? - single cluster multi node what does frontend do -
-        which db should it use? should it have it's own db in multidb compose what is salt?
+        which db should it use? should it have it's own db in multidb compose? - not important now - don't worry about it what is salt? - for security - not important now

 pojede cockroach pokud nebude insecure a v connection string ssl=disable bude oddelan